 The Decay Rate setting controls how quickly the peak hold indicators clear the screen.
 Choose between Slow (the default), Medium or Fast.

 The source selection buttons allow the RTA to be used for any input or output on the Hilo.
-The faders allow analog volume control for the Monitor or Phones.
+The faders allow displayed with a mouse over.

+analog volume control for the Monitor or Phones.